Retirement in New Zealand

 "There is no guarantee that you will be able to remain in New Zealand indefinitely on a Temporary Retirement Visa.

-If you are seeking the unique lifestyle New Zealand has to offer but do not qualify for one of the two above dedicated Retirement Categories, you might be able to retire to New Zealand as investor or entrepreneur.
+Are you seeking the unique lifestyle New Zealand has to offer, but do not qualify for one of the two above dedicated Retirement Categories, because you do not have a child living in New Zealand, and a temporary visitor visa does not give you the desired peace of mind that you can stay in New Zealand for your retirement years?

 Carsten says: